EvansPlanMC/SurvivalCM/README.md

 # SurvivalCM

-This is a way to further extend your minecraft survival experience.
+A way to further extend your minecraft survival experience.

-Installtion guide: (Currently useless as a version has not been released!)
+Installtion Guide: (Currently useless as a version has not been released!)

 1. Navigate to "yourworld/data/functions"